VoxaAI/voxa/docs/controllers.rst

 Controllers in your application control the logic of your skill, they respond to alexa voxaEvents, external resources, manipulate the input and give proper responses using your :ref:`Model <models>`, :ref:`views-and-variables`.

-States come in one of two ways, they can be an object with a transition.
+States come in one of two ways, they can be an object with a transition:

 .. code-block:: javascript